 SA2 would like to kindly ask RAN2 and RAN3 the following questions:

-SA2 has studied that network triggers notification to UEs before data of a MBS session are ready to be delivered.
-When UEs are receiving multicast data in CM-CONNECTED state, SA2 has studied that UEs can transit into CM-IDLE or CM-CONNECTED with RRC-INACTIVE state while no multicast data are received, and then will be notified by network when multicast data arrives again.
+When UEs are receiving multicast data in CM-CONNECTED state, SA2 has studied that UEs can transit into CM-IDLE or CM-CONNECTED with RRC-INACTIVE state while no multicast data are received.
+SA2 also has studied that network can trigger notification to UEs for the MBS session start or resume.
 SA2 would appreciate RAN2 and RAN3 feedback on these topics.

-SA2 has studied Xn/N2 handover solutions with temporary MBS data forwarding and service area restriction documented in the TR.
+SA2 has studied Xn/N2 handover solutions with temporary MBS data forwarding documented in the TR.
 SA2 would appreciate RAN2 and RAN3 feedback on these.

+SA2 would appreciate RAN2 and RAN3 feedback on whether RAN can perform service area restriction for an MBS session.

 [Depends on the outcome of SA2#140E] The SA2 study also includes some solutions for broadcast transmission.
 Do RAN2 and RAN3 intend to also support broadcast transmission (i.e. transmission of data without knowledge about the UEs receiving the broadcasted data) in Rel-17?